-The shortcut key combination of the selected command is displayed in the Shortcuts for selected commands drop-down list, if any shortcut exists.
+The shortcut combination of the selected command is displayed in the Shortcuts for selected commands list, if any shortcut exists.

 You can remove the existing key combination(s) and/or add the new one(s).

-Choose the combination in the Shortcuts for selected commands drop-down list, then click Remove.
+Choose the combination in the Shortcuts for selected commands list, then click Remove.

-The same shortcut key combinations can be used in different areas, so you should specify the area.
-Specify the area using the Use new shortcut in drop-down list.
-Then place the caret in the Press shortcut keys text box and press the desired key combination.
+The same shortcut combinations can be used in different areas, so you should specify the area.
+Specify the area using the Use new shortcut in list.
+Then place the caret in the Press shortcut keys field and press the desired key combination.
 Click Assign.

 Some keyboard shortcuts are used in the default shortcut schemes, especially in the ReSharper 2.x/IntelliJ IDEA scheme, may be already mapped to other Visual Studio commands.
 In these cases, ReSharper does not silently replace existing Visual Studio keyboard shortcuts.
-As soon as you use a conflicting shortcut, i.e. that is used by both the Visual Studio and ReSharper, you are prompted to resolve this conflict using the ReSharper Shortcut Conflict dialog:
+As soon as you use a conflicting shortcut, that is one used by both the Visual Studio and ReSharper, you are prompted to resolve this conflict using the ReSharper Shortcut Conflict dialog: